ItzMeBeluga/Thunder-Upload/README.md

 3. Go to https://api.imgbb.com/ and get your api key.

-4. For Fastest use create a shortcut of Upload-Companion.exe and move it to desktop.
+4. For Fastest use create a shortcut of Thuneder-Upload.exe and move it to desktop.

 ##  How to Use: